idow09/simpleprogress/README.md

     - [ ] Is this even needed? it works out of the box bc tasks are marked "error" in case we exit early
 - [x] make the ingestion in example.py run in parallel
 - [ ] report errors in summary
+- [ ] merge summary and live_view. live_view missing only the avg. add it and remove summary.